ebigelow/ebigelow.github.io/projects/index.md

 Imagistic Modeling Specialist
 -----------------------------

 This was the first project that I had a major part in.
 Beginning as a semester of independent research in "bootstrapping lexical background knowledge", I was given the task of designing a specialist system for reasoning with visual & spatial knowledge, in the spirit of existing specialist systems for reasoning with knowledge about [part, time, and color relationships](https://www.cs.rochester.edu/~schubert/papers/type-part-color-and-time-relationships83.pdf).
-Over the summer, two other undergraduates joined the project, which continued through into the fall semester.
+Over the summer, two other undergraduates joined the project, which continued through the following semester.
 The final system produced for this task was a simple proof-of-concept which, while not useful for any real-world task, demonstrates that constructing an IMS is possible, and highlights for us a number of challenges in this construction.
 We published [a paper]({{ site.url }}/publications) on this in the proceedings of the [2014 Conference on Biologically Inspired Cognitive Architectures](http://bicasociety.org/meetings/2014/) at MIT, where I also gave an oral presentation.

 <!-- TODO: collapsable section